The Upper House Fellows Program is a vibrant, diverse Christian community for University of Wisconsin–Madison students.

 Welcome to the Upper House Fellows Program!

-Welcome to a unique community for intellectual and spiritual formation for graduate and undergraduate students at UW–Madison!
+We’re a unique community for the intellectual and spiritual formation of graduate and undergraduate students at the University of Wisconsin–Madison.

-Bringing together the thoughtful depth of a university course with the lively pursuit of spiritual growth, the Upper House Fellows Program is your place to ask the deeper questions about faith, your sense of vocation, and being a follower of Jesus Christ in a complex and pluralistic world.
+Combining the thoughtful depth of a university course with the active pursuit of spiritual growth, Upper House Fellows provides a place to ask deeper questions about faith, purpose, and what it looks like to follow Jesus in a complex, pluralistic world.

-Over the academic year, our fellows and leaders from different Christian traditions, social and ethnic backgrounds, and fields of study meet every other week for a meal and interactive learning.
-As we build community, we draw on scripture and diverse Christian voices to explore how the gospel sheds light on our identity as humans and gives shape to our lives and callings.
+As we build an authentic community of students and mentors from different Christian traditions, cultural backgrounds, and fields of study, we draw on Scripture and a range of voices to explore how the gospel sheds light on our identity as humans and shapes our lives and callings.

 Whatever your background or questions, you are welcome here.
-We can’t wait to meet you.
+We invite you to join us!

 The Drama of Scripture